Racial Equity & Inclusion

 At Impact, we believe that to write a new chapter and create a more inclusive and equitable democracy, we must build an awareness and a shared understanding of our communities’ history.
 Efforts to require the inclusion of Asian American history in curriculum are critical in attaining this goal.

 Most importantly, we must continue fostering and cultivating alliances with other communities of color.
+Threats to immigrants are a danger to all Americans, new and old.
 Only through intentional allyship can we eliminate racial and economic bias and invite greater civic participation from all marginalized communities.